Ellesmere Primary School Pupil Premium Grant for 2017/18 is £79,500.00.

 At Ellesmere Primary School we strive to meet the individual needs of all children.

-Funding is allocated individually, but provision is determined by individual assessment data.
-The following is a list of how the funding has been allocated for 2016/17:
+Funding is allocated individually, but provision is determined by individual assessment data and specific interventions are implemented to support individual targets.
+The following is a list of how the funding has been allocated for 2017/18

 Foundation Stage (F2)